ordina-jworks/ordina-jworks.github.io/_posts/2019-10-24-Kickstarter-Trajectory-2019-Summer-Edition.md

 ### Day 2
 The second day, we built a small application to test the range of possibilities Spring Boot offers.
-The app was built to provide a system to save houses with their address, the inhabitants and some of the features it has like the type of garage.
+The app was built to provide a system to save houses with their address, the inhabitants and some of the features it has, like the type of garage.
 It was a fun little project which taught us a lot of what Spring Boot can be used for.
 We've all used Spring Boot in our dev case, so it was definitely worth following.